 TotalView covers all the bases in your environment, from root-cause network troubleshooting and VoIP troubleshooting, to security policy monitoring, diagramming, cloud service monitoring, and more.

 TotalView collects and analyzes 19 error counters on every interface.
-This means we know when, where, and why packets are lost, buffered, or mis-handled anywhere in the environment.
+This helps identify when, where, and why packets are lost, buffered, or mishandled anywhere in the network.

 You no longer need to research what it means when you see FCS errors combined with Alignment errors.